vapid/vapid-docs/learn-more.md

 By default, Vapid places fields into the General section of your dashboard.
 After a while, though, this can become unwieldy.

 Sections are an organizational unit of Vapid.
-They allow you to group tags together, and display them under a separate dashboard link, other than Genral.
+They allow you to group tags together, and display them under a separate dashboard link, other than General.

 To create a section, just enclose template tags within a section block: